 Recently we noticed a Facebook group, administered by two Seventh-day Adventist men, called “Modesty: A Call to Stand Apart,” that had grown to over 3,000 followers.
 We asked Wyatt Allen, one of the originators of the group, to talk about it.
-Wyatt is a senior evangelist for Amazing Facts.
+Wyatt is an evangelist for Amazing Facts.

 Why did you feel a need to create a group to talk about modesty?